tcllab/tclmake/doc/rules.md

     % tclmake --notify-ci build_program

-tclmake treats "--notify-ci" as a goal specified on the command line just like any other, except that since its name identifies it as an option goal it is guaranteed to be evaluated last, after all other goals.
+tclmake treats `--notify-ci` as a goal specified on the command line just like any other, except that since its name identifies it as an option goal it is guaranteed to be evaluated last, after all other goals.

 An option rule can also be specified as a dependency in a tclmakefile like any other rule.
 The following could be defined: